genevaers/MarkdownTest/docs/Intro11a_Logic_Table_Function_Codes.md

 - CTE - Build CT Area From Event Field  - [Intro to Format Phase Views](Module17-Format_Phase_Views.md)
 - CTL - Build CT Area From Lookup Field  - [Intro to Format Phase Views](Module17-Format_Phase_Views.md)
 - KSLK - Saves the Look Up Key for a Sort Title on hard copy reports  - [Intro to Format Phase Views](Module17-Format_Phase_Views.md)
-- RENX - Read Event File Record with Exit
+- RENX - Read Event File Record with Exit - [Introduction to User Exits](Intro-User-Exit_Routines.md)
-- LUEX - Lookup Via Lookup Exit
+- LUEX - Lookup Via Lookup Exit - [Introduction to User Exits](Intro-User-Exit_Routines.md)
-- WREX - Write Via Write Exit
+- WREX - Write Via Write Exit - [Introduction to User Exits](Intro-User-Exit_Routines.md).
+See also - [Introduction to the Write Function](Intro21-The_Write_Function.md)
 - DIM1 - declare a 1 byte variable - [Intro to ETS and other Functions](Module18-ETS_and_Other_Functions.md)
 - DIMS - declare a string variable - [Intro to ETS and other Functions](Module18-ETS_and_Other_Functions.md)
 - SETE - set from Event File Field - [Intro to ETS and other Functions](Module18-ETS_and_Other_Functions.md)